wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

   - `parallel` directive allows programmer to say what each thread does.
   - `#pragma omp parallel [clause]`
   - Num of threads can be changed
+  - Code with `parallel` is much longer and complicated but gives programmer more control.

+- 4.2.4 Beyond Loops: The Parallel Construct (Part 3)
   -